Phase I ESA

 A Phase I Environmental Site Assessment (ESA) is completed to evaluate the historical and current uses of a property as part of a commercial real estate negotiation.
-It follows the American Society of Testing and Materials (ASTM) guidelines known as the ASTM-E-1527-13 Standard for Phase I ESAs.
+It follows the American Society of Testing and Materials (ASTM) guidelines known as the ASTM-E-1527-21 Standard for Phase I ESAs.
 These guidelines satisfy the due diligence process in a financial or real estate transaction.
 Without a Phase I ESA, the purchaser is responsible for all liabilities associated with the property.
 With a Phase I, the purchaser would not be liable for any pre-acquisition impacts that may arise

 A Phase I ESA is suggested for any property about which you have a responsibility to understand the environmental liability associated with purchasing the property.
 A Phase I ESA will protect purchaser or loan institution from unanticipated liability and cleanup costs for historical environmental actions which could affect the property's marketability.

 - Banks: Bankers typically require Phase I ESAs to evaluate the impact of environmental conditions on the value of a property and provide the liability protection if historical contamination is found at the property following acquisition.
-Banks are not interested in being responsible for environmental cleanups of a property if the owner declares bankruptcy due to unknown historical site impacts that occured prior to their ownership but are now liable for.
+Banks are not interested in being responsible for environmental cleanups of a property if the owner declares bankruptcy due to unknown historical site impacts that occurred prior to their ownership but are now liable for.

 - Investment firms: Firm investment managers typically require Phase I ESAs to assess potential borrower's ability to repay loans on commercial properties.